-- Provide laboratory services for GSU’s surveillance programs
+- Provide laboratory services for the GSU’s surveillance programmes

 While part of our team is dedicated to thinking deeply about processes, another part follows those processes to create large volumes of genomic sequencing data.
 This feedback loop allows us to better understand the needs of our partners.

 - Sample processing, sequencing, and data delivery for:

 - More than 20,000 malaria parasite and vector datasets and samples per year